akdataai/migrate-java-db-to-azure/step-01-deploy-java-ee-app-to-VM/README.md

   * When prompted reload WildFly
     * If there is no prompt reload manually in the console
       * Navigate to Runtime
-      * Select the Server petstorevm
+      * At the Server "oss-vm-pg" hit the drop down
       * Select reload

   * Now create the PostgreSQL Data Source